Anstedt/robot/pico/README.md

 ## PICO as motor controller

+# PICO Notes:
+- You can have a multi-file application by copying the libraries/calls files to the PICO before running the top-level application.
+  - See Hello.py already copied to the PICO
+  - Then run HelloApp.py from the robot/pico/examples directly.
+If you had done this even with the Hello.py file in the examples directory it would not work.
+Looks like Thonny normally copies your HelloApp.py to the PICO before running it, which makes sense.
+But that means that it is not using files from your local directory on the host.

 # Design Bug
 - Current design does not handle speeds of 0.
   - Maybe loop in sm until we get something other than 0